Developing Formula Evaluation

 OperationEval.evaluate(Eval) returns an Eval which is supposed to be an instance of one of the implementations of ValueEval.
 The ValueEval resulting from evaluate() is pushed on the stack and the next RPN token is evaluated.
 This continues until eventually there are no more RPN tokens, at which point, if the formula string was correctly parsed, there should be just one Eval on the stack — which contains the result of evaluating the formula.

 Two special Ptgs — AreaPtg and ReferencePtg — are handled a little differently, but the code should be self explanatory for that.
 Very briefly, the cells included in AreaPtg and RefPtg are examined and their values are populated in individual ValueEval objects which are set into the implementations of AreaEval and RefEval.

 OperationEvals for the standard operators have been implemented and tested.

 What functions are supported?

-As of July 2021, POI supports 302 built-in functions, see Appendix A for the full list.
+As of release 5.2.0, POI implements 202 built-in functions, see Appendix A for the list of supported functions with an implementation.
 You can programmatically list supported / unsupported functions using the following helper methods:

 Two base interfaces to start your implementation

 All Excel formula function classes implement either the org.apache.poi.hssf.record.formula.functions.Function or the org.apache.poi.hssf.record.formula.functions.FreeRefFunction interface.
 Function is a common interface for the functions defined in the Binary Excel File Format (BIFF8): these are "classic" Excel functions like SUM, COUNT, LOOKUP, etc. FreeRefFunction is a common interface for the functions from the Excel Analysis ToolPak, for User Defined Functions that you create, and for Excel built-in functions that have been defined since BIFF8 was defined.
 In the future these two interfaces are expected be unified into one, but for now you have to start your implementation from two slightly different roots.

 Which interface to start from?